God called the Israelites to holiness when they were in the wilderness, long before they crossed the Jordan River:

 Follow peace with all men, and holiness, without which no man shall see the Lord (Hebrews 12:14).

-We must live a repentant lifestyle!
+Therefore, we must always lead and live a repentant lifestyle!